mikyll/Mobile-Systems-M/flashcards.md

 Mobile IP was the only successful level 3 standard (network layer) that solved mobility issues in infrastructured networks.
 It allows mobile nodes to move between different APs by keeping a permanent IP address, abstracting it from upper layers, to whitch it's completely **transparent**.\
 That's useful for example to keep ongoing active TCP connections while moving between different APs.

-NB: Mobile IP idea is to be a **patch** to the traditional IP, and also be completely transparent to other layers and be free for extra configuration needed to be done, for example, by network administrators.
+NB: Mobile IP idea is to be a **patch** to the traditional IP, and also be completely transparent to other layers.
+It's goal was to be also free from extra configuration.

 #### How does Mobile IP work?
 In Mobile IP, a Mobile Host (**MH**) has 2 IP addresses: